-Program Purpose
+Purpose

-To assist in the long-term recovery and added resiliency after the August 2020 derecho, IEDA will fund the purchase and installation of generators for critical facilities.
-In the event of another disaster or disruption, these critical facilities will be equipped to offer shelter to residents or provide necessary services during or immediately after the event.
-Generators will utilize modern technology to ensure that they are optimized for power production, align with the need of the facility, can operate for an extended period of time, and cover the range of power needs during and after a disaster.
-This program will mitigate the impact of future natural disasters by increasing resilience to disasters and reduce the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship.
+To assist in the long-term recovery to the August 2020 derecho by removing stumps and replanting trees native to lowa to help restore the tree canopy in LMI areas and in communities devastated by the disaster.
+This program will mitigate the impact of future natural disasters by increasing resilience to disasters and reducing the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship.